Unlicensed Contracting Crimes

-The purpose of these stings is to catch people willing to perform unlicensed construction work on a project which requires certification or registration when that work is being performed without a current, valid certificate or registration.
+These stings aim to catch people willing to perform unlicensed construction work on a project requiring certification or registration when that work is being performed without a current, valid certificate or registration.

 Attorney for Unlicensed Contracting Charges in Tampa, FL

 We fight unlicensed contracting jobs throughout Hillsborough County, Pinellas County, Pasco County, Hernando County, and Polk County, FL.

 Our attorneys are familiar with the tactics used by investigators with the Florida Department of Business and Professional Regulation (DBPR) and local law enforcement agencies for workers’ compensation fraud, unlicensed specialty contracting violations, and various other criminal charges unrelated to unlicensed contracting.

-If you are charged with a criminal offense, you need an experienced criminal defense attorney to represent you at every stage of the case including at arraignment, during any pre-trial motions to dismiss the charges entirely, or at trial, as you fight for a “not guilty” verdict.
+After a criminal accusation, you need an experienced criminal defense attorney to represent you at every stage of the case, including the arraignment, during any pre-trial motions to dismiss the charges entirely or at trial, as you fight for a “not guilty” verdict.

-We also represent clients who receive a “cease and desist” notice from the Florida Department of Business and Professional Regulation (DBPR), along with an administrative complaint, the election of rights form, and proposed settlement agreement.
+We also represent clients who receive a “cease and desist” notice from the Florida Department of Business and Professional Regulation (DBPR), an administrative complaint, the election of rights form, and a proposed settlement agreement.

-In some cases, a code enforcement officer will issue a non-criminal citation for performing unlicensed contracting work and you only have 10 days to contest the citation.
+Sometimes, a code enforcement officer will issue a non-criminal citation for performing unlicensed contracting work, and you only have the (10) days to contest the citation.

 Call (813) 250-0500 to discuss your case.